tomayac/blogccasion/posts/2025/11/using-the-web-monetization-api-for-fun-and-profit.md

 ## As an extension user

-Connect your wallet, and browse to a page that supports Web Monetization.
+Connect your wallet and browse to a page that supports Web Monetization.
 You will notice whether a page is monetized when the extension has a green checkmark.
 My blog happens to be monetized.